Q: Can a student apply to a camp that is not being held in the state they live in?

 A: The two-week camp is provided free of charge to attending students.
-Room and board, meals and camp activities are included as part of EMBHSSC.
+Room and board, meals, supplies and camp activities are included as part of EMBHSSC.

 Q: If selected, does the child have to attend both weeks of the camp?

 A: Yes.
 Students must be able to commit to attending the full two-week camp.
 Students work in collaborative teams, which are formed during the first week.
-Therefore a student attending only week will not fully benefit from the educational experience and it will adversely affect his/her team dynamics.
+Therefore a student attending only one week will not fully benefit from the educational experience and it will adversely affect his/her team dynamics.
 Students cannot fully benefit from the educational experience if they do not attend both weeks.
 The university cannot fill a vacancy for the second week and money spent on supplies, room and board will be wasted.

 Q: Why is an EMBHSSC not located in my area?

-A: The Harris Foundation issues a call for proposals every September.
-Universities interested in hosting one of the camps must submit a proposal and be selected as a campsite.
+A: The Harris Foundation issues a call for proposals in the fall.
+Universities interested in hosting one of the camps must submit a proposal and be selected as a host site.
 If there is not a camp in your area, no university in your area has met these criteria.